 Under the 2000 Plan and 2006 Plan, certain eligible individuals may be granted or given the opportunity to purchase the Company's common stock at a price not less than the par value of the shares.
 The Company's board of directors determines the purchase price at its sole discretion.
 Shares awarded or sold under the 2000 Plan and 2006 Plan are subject to certain special forfeiture conditions, rights of repurchase, rights of first refusal and other transfer restrictions as the Company's board of directors may determine.
-Under most circumstances, the right of repurchase shall lapse with respect to the first 25% of the purchased shares when the purchaser completes 12 months of continuous service and shall lapse as to an additional 1/48 of the purchased shares when the purchase shares were purchased or granted during 2005.
-In March 2006, the Company's board of directors awarded 191 shares of restricted stock at a fair value of \$8.98 per share to certain management employees of the Company.
+Under most circumstances, the right of repurchase shall lapse with respect to the first 25% of the purchased shares when the purchaser completes 12 months of continuous service and shall lapse as to an additional 1/48 of the purchased shares when the purchaser completes each month of continuous service thereafter.
+No restricted shares were purchased or granted during 2005.
+In March 2006, 111 shares of restricted stock were purchased by a board member.
+The purchase price of these shares was \$8.98 per share.
+The shares are not subject to any vesting schedule.
+In April 2006, the Company's board of directors awarded 191 shares of restricted stock at a fair value of \$8.98 per share to certain employees of the Company.
 In October 2006, the Company's board of directors awarded 33 shares of restricted stock at a fair value of \$8.98 per share to certain management employees of the Company.
 In December 2006, the Company's board of directors awarded 35 shares of restricted stock at a fair value of \$12.68 per share to certain management employees of the Company.